ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.iqontrol/README.md

 ### 1.9.9 (2021-09-09)
 * (sbormann) Fixed collapsible not opening if initial closed.
 * (muuulle, sbormann) Enhanced Analog-Clock-Widget to be able to display the time of a datapoint.
-* (sbormann) Enhanced json-table-Widget to regognize parentNames of datapoints, transpose and convert json-data and some styling-options.
+* (sbormann) Enhanced json-table-Widget to recognize parentNames of data points, transpose and convert json-data and some styling-options.
 * (sbormann) Enhanced styling of ADDITIONAL_INFO.

 ### 1.9.8 (2021-09-03)
 * (sbormann) Fixed variables with special chars not working.
-* (sbormann) Enhanced json-table-widget with datapoint recognition, which allows to see values and toggle datapoints in the list.
+* (sbormann) Enhanced json-table-widget with datapoint recognition, which allows to see values and toggle data points in the list.
 * (sbormann) Fixed view rendering problems with thermostats without CONTROL_MODE.
-* (sbormann) Added the ability to widgets, to create widgetStates that contain a variable (for example to create distinct instances of a widget with own datapoints).
+* (sbormann) Added the ability to widgets, to create widgetStates that contain a variable (for example to create distinct instances of a widget with own data points).
-* (sbormann) The map widget has been extended with a instance-option to create multiple maps with own datapoints.
+* (sbormann) The map widget has been extended with a instance-option to create multiple maps with own data points.

 ### 1.9.7 (2021-08-31)
 * (sbormann) Added option to close collapsible subheaders, if others open.